 As I am sure you know, all monarchs depend on milkweed plants for food for their caterpillars and those or other flowering plants for nectar for the adults to feed on.
 Working in your community to help increase the abundance of native milkweeds would help their populations more than releasing captive bred butterflies.
 Just remember that milkweeds are considered by many (especially farmers) to be weeds.
 In the right setting, they can be a wonderful plant to have and can provide the right habitat for monarchs as they return to the Salem area in mid to late June.

-If you are interested in learning more about the distribution of monarchs and milkweeds in the west, please see the Western Monarch Milkweed Mapper and the information on its webpage.
+If you are interested in learning more about the distribution of monarchs and milkweeds in the west, please see the Western Monarch Milkweed Mapper.
 You can also learn more about Oregon milkweeds from the Xerces Society's article.